czipperz/tesh/README.md

 ./tracy/profiler/build/unix/Tracy-release &
 ```

-Then run tesh with Tracy enabled.
+Then run Tesh with Tracy enabled.
 Run it as the
 super user to enable context switching recognition.
 ```
 sudo ./build/tracy/tesh